VIO-UWB-Based Collaborative Localization and Dense Scene Reconstruction within Heterogeneous Multi-Robot Systems: Introduction

 \section{Introduction}

 Research in multi-robot systems and swarm robotics has seen increasing attention from the research community in recent years~\cite{hayat2016survey}.
 Swarms of robots and the robots' ability to navigate and explore unknown and extreme environments have been identified as two of the grand challenges in robotics for the next decade~\cite{yang2018grand}.
-Heterogeneous multi-robot systems and algorithms for collaborative autonomy have also gained increasing research interest owing to the potential for multi-modal and multi-source sensor fusion, together with the inherent enhancement in terms of deployment flexibility and robustness in more complex scenarios~\cite{rizk2019cooperative, queralta2020collaborative, queralta2020endtoend, queralta2020blockchainpowered}.
+Heterogeneous multi-robot systems and algorithms for collaborative autonomy have also gained increasing research interest owing to the potential for multi-modal and multi-source sensor fusion, and the deployment flexibility and robustness in complex scenarios~\cite{rizk2019cooperative, queralta2020collaborative}.

 In GNSS-denied environments, different approaches to multi-robot cooperative exploration have been showcased during the DARPA Subterranean challenge~\cite{rouvcek2019darpa, petrlik2020robust}.
 The participants of the challenge deployed both unmanned ground vehicles (UGVs) and micro aerial vehicles (MAVs).
 Localization and collaborative sensing represented two of the main challenges.
 Indeed, solving these problems would allow robotic systems to go out of laboratory settings.
 In this paper, we address the problem of collaborative multi-robot 3D dense scene reconstruction involving UGVs and MAVs.